Article Translations: (Spanish)

-Most girls don't need breast exams or pelvic exams until their early 20s.
-If a doctor or nurse notices anything unusual, though (or if you have problems, like heavy bleeding, missed periods, vaginal sores or itchiness, or other symptoms) you may get a pelvic exam at your gyn appointment.
+Most girls don't need breast exams or pelvic exams until they're 21.
+If a doctor or nurse notices anything unusual, though (or if you have problems, like heavy bleeding, missed periods, vaginal sores or itchiness, discharge, or other symptoms) you may get a pelvic exam at your gyn appointment.
 Doctors may do breast or pelvic exams if you have a family history of problems.

 What Happens During a Gyn Checkup?